marp-team/marpit/docs/theme-css.md

 Sometimes you might think that want to tweak current theme instead of customizing theme fully.

-Marpit gives the `<style>` HTML element a special treatment.
+Marpit gives the `<style>` HTML element written in Markdown a special treatment.
 The specified inline style would parse in the context of as same as a theme, and bundle to the converted CSS together with it.

 ```markdown
 ---